JingLi201802/Taxonomic/README.md

 ## Introduction
 Our project aims to automate taxonomic data capture from scientific reports, something which is currently performed manually.
 This information can then be uploaded to searchable databases where it can be accessed by the public
 ## Client Expectation
+The client expects us to achieve some sort of functionality in terms of analysing documents in pdf form and returning scientific names present.
+At this point the client's expectations are not entirely clear and we intend to work with them to develop a concrete idea of what we are supposed to achieve with our project over the course of this week.
 ## System Diagram
 ## Schedule
 1. Setup( 1 week):